paranext/paranext-extension-template/README.md

   - `.github/assets/release-body.md` combined with a generated changelog becomes the body of [releases published using GitHub Actions](#publishing)
 - `dist/` is a generated folder containing the built extension files
 - `release/` is a generated folder containing a zip of the built extension files

+> See the [Extension Anatomy wiki page](https://github.com/paranext/paranext-extension-template/wiki/Extension-Anatomy) for more information about the various files that comprise an extension and their relationships to each other.

 <!-- BEGIN SYNC [Install-Part1] version 07-28-2025 -->